 Consolidation By Accounting System

 Many groups have a uniform accounting system used by every company.
 This is often paired with a standard chart of accounts.
 While that can simplify things, it is not essential when reporting with Calxa.
 Whether you are using Xero, QuickBooks or MYOB, Calxa will connect to any of them and bring the data together.
 If you are using another accounting system, create a manual organisation and import your data each month.

 Differences in the charts of accounts can be easily managed with Calxa’s Account Trees.
 Create a common Account Tree structure with the headers and running totals you need for your reporting and then copy it across all the organisations.
 If the chart of accounts is identical it will automatically allocate detail accounts to the same header.
-If there are accounts with a different format (or name and number) you simply drag them to the right header.
+However, if there are accounts with a different format (or name and number) you simply drag them to the right header.

 Once the data has been brought into Calxa from your accounting system, there are only minor differences in behaviour between them.
-If you do not have a supported accounting system, soon (June 2020) you will be able to create the organisation manually in Calxa and import actuals from Excel

 When dealing with entities in different countries using different currencies, it is important to get the accounting aspects of multi-currency reporting correct.